GenerGener/TelomereFinder/README.md

 4. Consider both frequency and position of repeats
 5. The current output (as of December 10, 2024) identifies top kmers in the CLI summary, which might not match canonical telomeric repeats like TTAGGG.

-## Contributing

-Contributions are welcome!
-Please submit issues and pull requests to the GitHub repository.